ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 [![3541796526_360bfb5bf0_o](http://ajfisher.me/wp-content/uploads/2013/08/3541796526_360bfb5bf0_o-e1377062275181.jpg)](http://www.flickr.com/photos/jurvetson/3541796526)

 _The bent and broken pieces of the drone were lying scattered on a table in the office.
 There wasn't much worth looking at; most of the components shattered beyond repair.
 The PizzaCopter team looked at the mangled mess at the table.
-No one really wanted to be the first to talk about the crash.__"Well," said the lead developer, "it looks like there was a bug with the range sensor.
+No one really wanted to be the first to talk about the crash._

+_"Well," said the lead developer, "it looks like there was a bug with the range sensor.
 The flight controller didn't contain a type check on the data and so when it corrupted it interpreted it as NaN and didn't know what to do.
 At that point it just sped up and became a high speed projectile with a pizza and smashed into the ground."_

-This is a riff on something [Glenn Siegman](https://twitter.com/gsiegman/) was joking about (quite astutely) on Twitter the other day  and something that has stuck with me since the launch of [technical.io](http://technical.io) earlier this week.<blockquote>What if the Mars Curiosity was programmed with JavaScript, huh?
+This is a riff on something [Glenn Siegman](https://twitter.com/gsiegman/) was joking about (quite astutely) on Twitter the other day  and something that has stuck with me since the launch of [technical.io](http://technical.io) earlier this week.

+<blockquote>What if the Mars Curiosity was programmed with JavaScript, huh?

 — Glenn Siegman (@gsiegman) [August 15, 2013](https://twitter.com/gsiegman/statuses/368103661500891136)</blockquote>

 <blockquote>I'll tell you what would've happened.
 It would've crashed into Venus spitting out NaN errors.

-— Glenn Siegman (@gsiegman) [August 15, 2013](https://twitter.com/gsiegman/statuses/368104836228976640)</blockquote>I don't think things would have been quite that bad, and we've certainly seen rocket scientists crash very expensive spacecraft in the past ([the ill fated Beagle 2 mission for example](http://en.wikipedia.org/wiki/Beagle_2)), however, I've been asked a lot about what I think of the project, not least because it coincided with a talk I did this week called [Building Droids with Javascript](http://www.slideshare.net/andrewjfisher/building-droids-with-javassript) and because I've been working and playing at the intersection of the web and hardware for quite a number of years now.The launch of technical.io was met with the usual Hacker News crazy.
+— Glenn Siegman (@gsiegman) [August 15, 2013](https://twitter.com/gsiegman/statuses/368104836228976640)</blockquote>

+I don't think things would have been quite that bad, and we've certainly seen rocket scientists crash very expensive spacecraft in the past ([the ill fated Beagle 2 mission for example](http://en.wikipedia.org/wiki/Beagle_2)), however, I've been asked a lot about what I think of the project, not least because it coincided with a talk I did this week called [Building Droids with Javascript](http://www.slideshare.net/andrewjfisher/building-droids-with-javassript) and because I've been working and playing at the intersection of the web and hardware for quite a number of years now.

+The launch of technical.io was met with the usual Hacker News crazy.
 One group of devs exclaiming, "OMG this is the most awesome thing ever invented", another, "Dude, be a man and learn C - that's what the real hardware devs do" and a final group that can only be summed up with, "Lol, you're a JavaScript developer, man could you get any lamer?
 You probably use PHP as well".
 In all, the usual responses to an HN post discussing programming and a perfect example of why I try to experience as much as the Web as possible without comments - though in this instance I read every single one - just in case there was some insight (in case you were interested - there wasn't).

 I've spent a while trying to articulate my thinking on this as it's a complex topic that touches on hardware, design, engineering, community and education.
 I don't profess to have all the answers but I hope writing about these topics will create discussion about the role of projects like this in the community.

-First up, let me give you some context as this may explain my "mixed" opinion on this bit of tech and about using hardware with JavaScript in general.## Growing up a nerd
+First up, let me give you some context as this may explain my "mixed" opinion on this bit of tech and about using hardware with JavaScript in general.

+## Growing up a nerd

 As a kid I was much more into electronics than I was programming - interested in why a computer worked rather than how to run code on it.
 I didn't have access to much hardware but dismantled every toy, VCR, blender or TV I could lay my hands on to understand how they worked.
 As I got older and computers got more powerful I got lured to the software side due to the ability to make things happen faster - particularly as a result of the Amiga demo-scene of the early 90s.